Wide stochastic networks: Gaussian limit and PAC-Bayesian training: PAC-Bayesian training in the Gaussian limit

 \section{PAC-Bayesian training in the Gaussian limit}

 Instead of doing the standard PAC-Bayesian training with a surrogate loss, we can train our wide stochastic network by assuming that its Gaussian approximation is exact.
-However, once the training over, we will need to evaluate the final bound without such an assumption.
+However, once completed the training, we will need to evaluate the final bound without such an assumption.

-At the initialization, we know that for a network initialized according to $\hat\Pp$, as in \eqref{eq:init}, the Gaussian approximation is asymptotically true for large $n$.
-Moreover, training to optimize a PAC-Bayesian bound ensures that the $\KL$ keeps small during training, independently of $n$.
-The following lemma assures that controlling the $\KL$ is sufficient to claim that the network is in the lazy training regime \eqref{eq:lazy_training}.
-Consequently, a wide stochastic network is asymptotically Gaussian throughout the PAC-Bayesian training.
+At the initialisation, for a network initialised according to $\hat\Pp$ as in \eqref{eq:init}, the Gaussian approximation is asymptotically exact for large $n$.
+Moreover, the following lemma ensures that controlling the $\KL$ divergence is enough to claim that the network is in the lazy training regime of Proposition \ref{prop:lazytrain}.
+Hence, a wide stochastic network is asymptotically Gaussian throughout its PAC-Bayesian training.

-\begin{lemma} Define the multivariate Gaussian distributions $\PR = \mathcal N(\widetilde \emme, \diag(\widetilde \esse^2)) = N(\widetilde \emme, \Id)$ and $\Q = \mathcal N(\emme, \diag(\esse^2))$ for the parameters of a stochastic network.
+\begin{lemma} Define the multivariate Gaussian distributions $\PR = \mathcal N(\widetilde \emme, \diag(\widetilde \esse^2)) = \mathcal N(\widetilde \emme, \Id)$ and $\Q = \mathcal N(\emme, \diag(\esse^2))$ for the parameters of a stochastic network.
 We have